aaron-mancini/Stock-API/README.md

 - Watchlist page
   - Each user created watchlist has its own page where a short summary of the stocks daily performance is displayed.

 These are the three main features I chose for my website.
-I thought that overall these were the most basic and important features to include in a website like this.
+Overall these were the most basic and important features to include in a website like this.

 ## User flow / Structure